envy/ssh2container/README.md

 =============

 Useable as a login shell which spawns a container for each login.
 Containers are ephemeral and live completely in memory.
 This uses user, mount, IPC, PID and UTS namespaces, a tmpfs and a tiny rootfs (e.g. alpine linux) as a base image.
+It does not require root.
+Certain system calls are filtered with seccomp and capabilities are dropped with libcap.

 How to use
 ----------